-2.2.8 Figure 10 shows how the level of EoSM State questions (marked from Level A to Level E) are distributed per each EoSM Component.
-It can be observed that the EoSM Management Objectives that need the most improvement are Safety Policy and Objectives, Safety Culture and Safety Promotion.
+2.2.7 Figure 10 shows how the level of EoSM State questions (marked from Level A to Level E) are distributed per each EoSM Component.
+It can be observed that the EoSM Management Objectives that need the most improvement are Safety Policy and Objective and Safety Culture.
 On the contrary, the most effective component at State level is Safety Risk Management.
-This has not changed significantly from 2016.
+This has not changed significantly from 2017.

-Figure 10: State EoSM level per Component (Union-wide)
+Figure 10: State EoSM level per Component (Union-wide) - Year 2018

-2.2.9 Figure 11 shows the evolution by EoSM component where the States are below Level C throughout the years of RP2.
-There have been improvements in the level achieved on all components, except Safety Policy and Objectives.
-It also supports the finding that area of Safety Culture will require the most attention in the future, as 16 States have not achieved the target level C yet.
+2.2.8 Figure 11 shows the evolution by EoSM component where the States are below Level C throughout the years of RP2.
+There have been improvements in the level achieved on all components.
+It also supports the finding that areas of Safety Policy and Objective and Safety Culture will require the most attention in the future, as 8 and 15 States, respectively, have not achieved the target level C yet.